Hijack the Seas: Tsunami

 “So the strongest gods are off ravaging the hells,” I said, “which haven’t even fully recovered from the last time they were here, and the rest . . . are prowling around Earth?”

 “Possibly,” but Pritkin looked dissatisfied.
-“But why out the desert?
+“But why in the desert?
 And why so many?
-They need magical power; it is the only thing they live off of, the one power source they can use.
+The gods need magical power; it is the only thing they live off of and the one power source they can use.
 But this . . .” he looked around at the barren wasteland, his expression echoing my thoughts.

 This didn’t look like the Vegas buffet they’d probably been hoping for.

-“Maybe they are in the hells then,” I said, “and its just some crazy ones out here.”
+“Maybe most of them are in the hells then,” I said, “and it’s just a few crazy ones out here.”

 “You almost sound proud of them,” I said before I thought.
 Because Pritkin hated his demon half.

-Only, he currently didn’t have him, did he?
+Only, he currently didn’t have it, did he?

-He’d used a spell to split the demon part of his nature off from the rest of himself shortly before we were whisked away to the future.
-Leaving his counterpart behind to face the return of the gods on his own.
-And if he’d still been in Faerie . . .
+Shortly before we were whisked away to the future, he’d used a spell to split the demon part of his nature from the rest of himself.
+He’d needed to be in two places at once to win a challenge in a contest we were engaged in and to rescue me.
+But that had left his counterpart behind to face the gods’ return on his own, as he’d been outside the spell that had grabbed us, and if he’d still been in Faerie . . .

-“I know them,” Pritkin said, watching me, as if he knew the path my thoughts had taken.
-But he didn’t comment.
-Except to add, “The hells will live up to their name where the gods are concerned.”
+“I know them,” Pritkin said, watching me as if he knew the path my thoughts had taken.
+“The hells will live up to their name where the gods are concerned.”

-“So, the greatest among them might chance it, have to chance it, as they need more power than the rest.
+“So, the greatest among them might chance it as they need more power than the rest.
 But everyone else . . . what are they doing?”

 “Looking in holes,” Pritkin said, giving me a flashback to the great eye in the crack above us.
-“Searching for every tiny scrap of power left on this world.
+“Searching for every scrap of power left in this world.
 And no fewer than four of them are prowling in this vicinity . . .”

 His own eyes widened suddenly.

 “What is it?”
-I asked, as he all but leaped off the bench and started moving around the hilltop, hands spread slightly out beside him and parallel to the ground, as if magically searching for something.
-But there was nothing here but beans, and the staircase hidden by the fake hilltop below.
+I asked as he all but leaped off the bench and started moving around the hilltop, hands spread slightly out beside him and parallel to the ground as if magically searching for something.
+But there was nothing here but beans and the staircase below hidden by the fake hilltop.
 But Pritkin was never this excited over nothing, so I got up, too.

 “Witches.”